Future projects of the MTR: East Kowloon line

 The original scheme of the East Kowloon line would connect Diamond Hill station via Hung Hom station to Sheung Wan station.
-It was refined and merged into what is today known as the East West Corridor without crossing the harbour to Sheung Wan.
+It was refined and merged into what is today known as the Tuen Ma line without crossing the harbour to Sheung Wan.

-In 2014, another railway scheme of the same name was unveiled by the government which would provide metro service in the opposite direction to Po Lam station, HKUST Station, via Sau Mau Ping.
+In 2014, another railway scheme of the same name was unveiled by the government which would provide metro service in the opposite direction to Po Lam station, HKUST station, via Sau Mau Ping.
 The 2014 railway development strategy recommended the new line should begin construction in 2019 and be finished in 2025.
 However, construction has yet to begin and there is no schedule for construction.

-Tung Chung to Tai O Light Rail System
+Tung Chung to Tai O light rail system

-On December of 2017, CEDD hired a consultant to study the possibility of a light rail link between Tung Chung station and Tai O Fishing Village on Lantau Island.
+In December 2017, CEDD hired a consultant to study the possibility of a light rail link between Tung Chung station and Tai O Fishing Village on Lantau Island.
 The light rail will go around Tung Chung, the airport and the Hong Kong–Zhuhai–Macau Bridge and will take only 15 minutes to make the trip, opposed to the 45 minute bus ride along a small, winding road from Tung Chung or Mui Wo.
 The estimated cost of this proposal is HK$15 billion.
 The consultancy was expected to be completed within the year 2019.

 LegCo Transport Panel member Michael Tien said as light rail systems run on overhead lines, it would have a light environmental footprint.

 As of 2022, there is no schedule for its construction.